GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

     **c** (symmetrical confidence interval on the regression; see **-C** for specifying the level), **z** (standardized residuals or so-called *z-scores*) and **w** (outlier weights 0 or 1; for **-Nw** these are the Reweighted Least Squares weights) [**xymrczw**].
+    As an alternative to evaluating the model, just give **-Fp** and we instead write a single record with the model parameters *npoints xmean ymean angle misfit slope intercept sigma_slope sigma_intercept*.

 .. _-N: